If you want the most you can get out of a chequing account, the Scotiabank Ultimate Package is all about the extra perks.

 - Can save up to 10 cents per litre at participating gas stations when your card is linked to the Journie Rewards program

-Why we picked it: The monthly fee is directly proportional to how much you use the account – basically, it’s choose-your-own-adventure banking.
-Those aged 65+ also get a seniors discount, paying a max of $10.95 per month, which allows them to earn rewards while not overpaying for services they don’t need.
-Plus, CIBC offers senior-specific perks for all older customers like free bank drafts, free money orders, and a discount on a safety deposit box.
+Customers aged 65 and older also get a seniors discount, paying a max of $10.95 per month, which allows you to earn rewards without paying for services you don’t need.
+Plus, CIBC offers several appealing perks for managing your money including free bank drafts, free money orders, and a discount on a safety deposit box.

-Monthly fee: Up to $16.95 (minus discounts)
+Monthly fee: Up to $16.95 (less discounts)

-Best chequing account in Canada for students
+Best chequing account in Canada for students: RBC Advantage Banking for students

 - Earn Avion points on purchases